 São Jorge Castle Viewpoint (not free)

 To enter St. George’s Castle you’ll have to pay an entry fee of 8.50€.
-But it’s soooo worthy!
+But it’s sooo worthy!
 Not only because of the stunning panoramic views and the serenity it holds inside, but also because of one element in particular that we reveal in this post right here!
-We sometimes come to the castle just to spend a quiet afternoon while catching some sun and reading a book.
+We sometimes come to the castle just to spend a quiet afternoon catching sunrays and reading a book.
 We absolutely recommend it!